 Living an environmentally conscious life often means getting creative with what you already have at home.
-Show your teen how to live green by transforming old CD cases into drawer dividers.
+Show your child how to live green by transforming old CD cases into drawer dividers.
 The best part?
-Not only are you reusing old things that normally go in the trash, but you're also helping your teen get organized in the process.
+Not only are you reusing old things that normally go in the trash, but you're also helping your kid get organized in the process.

 What You Do:

 - Start by having your child open the CD cases so they form 90 degree angles.

 - Place a large dot of glue into the joints of the cases (where the flaps meet) and let dry.

 - Have her put the two cases together so they form a box, then glue the edges together.
 Let dry.

 - Now cover the cases with ribbon to give them a softer texture.
 Help her wrap the ribbon around the cases, letting the edges of the ribbon overlap slightly, gluing in place she goes.

 - Let the glue dry.

 Place the CD box in your child's drawer and show her how it works as a divider.
 To really get organized, make multiple CD case dividers in different colors and sizes.
 To make a larger box, use 4 CD cases instead of 2.